 Who in remote work today hasn’t used Zoom?
 It’s become one of the most ubiquitous tools for our generation’s workforce.
 If you ever have a meeting or call with someone, there’s a good chance it’s going to be over Zoom.

-Zoom for Slack lets you start meetings and calls directly from Slack.
+The Zoom for Slack integration lets you start meetings and calls directly from Slack.
 You can call someone from their Slack account profile, or start and join meetings within a Slack channel.

 If Zoom calls and meetings are a common thing in your organization, the Zoom app for Slack is going to save you a ton of time.